-Valentina Thörner is a Happiness Team Lead at Automattic.
+Valentina Thörner is a former Happiness Team Lead at Automattic.
 With sharp focus on the quality of customer support, she believes in peer feedback and sees it as a part of the company culture.
 Here’s a recap of Valentina’s take on peer feedback in customer care.

 Customer service conversation reviews, aka quality assurance, can be conducted by managers, dedicated QA specialists, or peers.
 With people outside the customer service teams evaluating customer interactions, you run the risk of communicating a lack of trust to your agents.

 On the other hand, peer reviews come with a number of advantages:

 - Knowledge sharing among peers, like sharing great workarounds, answer templates etc.

 - Improved trust levels among peers, knowing that others do their best, too.

 - Discovering knowledge gaps, helping each other grow.

 - Accelerated onboarding for new agents with real-life examples.